 9. A hive of bees will fly 90,000 miles, the equivalent of three orbits around the earth to collect 1 kg of honey.

-10. It takes one ounce of honey to fuel a bee's flight around the world.
+10. It takes one ounce of honey to fuel a bee's flight around the world (National Honey Board).

 11. A honey bee visits 50 to 100 flowers during a collection trip.

-12. The bee's brain is oval in shape and only about the size of a sesame seed, yet it has remarkable capacity to learn and remember things and is able to make complex calculations on distance travelled and foraging efficiency.
+12. The bee's brain is oval in shape and only about the size of a sesame seed (iflscience.com), yet it has remarkable capacity to learn and remember things and is able to make complex calculations on distance travelled and foraging efficiency.

 13. A colony of bees consists of 20,000-60,000 honeybees and one queen.
 Worker honey bees are female, live for about 6 weeks and do all the work.

-14. The queen bee can live up to 5 years and is the only bee that lays eggs.
-She is the busiest in the summer months, when the hive needs to be at its maximum strength, and lays up to 2500 eggs per day.
-Click here to learn more about the Honey Bee Life Cycle,
+14. The queen bee can live up to 5 years and it's role is to fill the hive with eggs.
+She is the busiest in the summer months, when the hive needs to be at its maximum strength, she lays up to 2500 eggs per day.
+The queen bee has control over whether she lays male or female eggs.
+If she uses stored sperm to fertilize the egg, the larva that hatches is female.
+If the egg is left unfertilized, the larva that hatches is male.
+In other words, female bees inherit genes from their mothers and their fathers while male bees inherit only genes from their mothers.
+Click here to learn more about the Honey Bee Life Cycle.

 16. Each honey bee colony has a unique odour for members' identification.